Sanglorian/orcus/Orcus Classes and Powers - current.md

 Choose one of the following.

 **Skinchanger:** When you wear light or no armor, you can add your Constitution modifier to your AC instead of Dexterity or Intelligence.

-You can use Wild Shape powers even while not in *wild shape* form, and can use any power while in *wild shape* form.
+While under the effects of a *shape of the X* power, you can spend any other *shape of the X* power you have yet to use in order to make the Form Attack of either the shape you are currently in or the shape you have expended.
+This does not count towards your one use of the Form Attack from using the original *shape of the X* power.

 **Hunter:** When no ally is closer to a target than you are, you get a +1 bonus on attack rolls against that target.
 In addition, all one-handed melee weapons have the side weapon property for you.
 You also get a bonus feat: Toughness, Two-Weapon Defense, Shield Proficiency or Melee Finesse.